Homestead Land: How Much Do You Need?

 The size of a homestead can vary depending on the amount of land available and what the person wants to do with it.
 A homestead can be as large or small as you like, but typically, most people need at least 1-2 acres of land to support their lifestyle.

-For example, someone who only wants to keep a some chickens or goats may only need a quarter of an acre, while someone who wants to grow crops and keep cattle may need several hundred acres.
+For example, someone who only wants to keep some chickens may only need a quarter of an acre, while someone who wants to grow crops and keep cattle may need several hundred acres.

 How Much Land Do You Need for Livestock?

-These are just a general idea to get you started planning your homestead this lists how many animals you can have per arce of land, and with bringing in a food source.
+These are just general ideas to get you started planning your homestead this lists how many animals you can have per arce of land, and with bringing in a food source.

 • 1 cow